 Would you want your child growing up in an orphanage?
 NO!

 Then what makes it good enough for a stranger’s child?

 We realized pretty early on in our orphan care journey that orphanages were not a good long term solution.
 As we started to research why children here in Thailand ended up in institutional homes, we learned a disturbing truth.
 Most of the time there are people in a child’s life who would care for them, if they had the means.
 Some parents are just too poor to feed their own children.

-We started looking for ways to strengthen families so kids could stay with parents.
+We started looking for ways to strengthen families so children could stay with parents.
 It was this that gave birth to the self sustaining orphan care model.
-We wanted to take care of the kids in need of care right now, and direct those same resources toward their communities and families, so that we could work ourselves out of a job.
-We’re working to get the kids who were separated from their families simply because of poverty back into their families.
+We wanted to take care of the children in need of care right now, and direct those same resources toward their communities and families, so that we could work ourselves out of a job.
+We’re working to get the children who were separated from their families simply because of poverty back into their families.
 This means lifting the whole family up out of the dirt together.

 The only way we can change this is if we educate people, both in the west, and impoverished communities.
 You can help us do that.
 Start by sharing this post.

 Will you join us in caring for, and raising up, families?

 Helping families stay together is often as simple as providing economic opportunities for parents, or day time child care so both can work, or partnering with them in business ventures, or providing classes in all sorts of basic life skills; budgeting, disease prevention, nutrition, early childhood development, and prenatal and labor support to help promote bonding.